personium/legacy-docs/en/unit-administrator/README.md

 ## Cell Creator sample GUI

-Using the Unit Manager GUI above, you can try various API operations manually, but it would be unrealistic for unit administrators to manually add records to Cell Publishers.
+Using the Unit Manager GUI above, you can try various API operations manually, but it would be unrealistic for Unit administrators to manually add records to Cell Publishers.

 In many cases, you will need to create a program to create Cell with the prescribed specifications, create a cell usage application screen, and so on.
 In that case please use the sample application below.